AnyChart/docs.anychart.com/Axes_and_Grids/Axis_Basics.md

 * To learn how to configure axes labels - [Axes Labels](Axes_Labels_Formatting)
 * To learn more about Date/Time Scale - [Date/Time Axes](Date_Time_Axes)

-In this section we will demonstrate most of the axes visualization options, which are the same for Y and X axes.
+In this section we will demonstrate most of the axes visualization options, which are the same for the Y- and X-axes.

 ## Declaration

 If you want to control any of the axes settings - you should do that using {api:anychart.core.axes}Axis{api} methods:

 ```
-chart.xAxis().title('Sample X axis name');
+chart.xAxis().title('Sample X-Axis Name');
 ```

 ## Title